patrickmineault/codebook/docs/social.md

 To many, pair programming sounds like a nightmare.
 It's certainly *uncomfortable*.
 Things might go too slow or too fast for you, and it can be mentally draining.
 It's best to do it in short increments (e.g. one hour).
 In all cases, remember to turn your empathy up to 11, and be excellent to each other.

 Although pair programming was traditionally done by physically co-located programmers, many find remote pair programming more comfortable.
-Screen sharing in Zoom works but can feel intrusive - imagine accidentally showing your inbox or IMs.
+Screen sharing in Zoom works but can feel intrusive: imagine accidentally showing your inbox or IMs.
 Instead, you can use an IDE where you can see the other person's cursor.
 Some environments to do this:

 * [VSCode Liveshare for in-IDE editing](https://code.visualstudio.com/blogs/2017/11/15/live-share)
 * [DeepNote](https://deepnote.com/) and [cocalc](https://cocalc.com/) for jupyter notebooks